thevenuz/Discord-Wattpad-Bot/README.md

 # Discord Wattpad Bot

-A Discord bot to fetch the latest chapters of your wattpad stories and share them in your Discord server whenever a new chapter of your story is published.
+A Discord Bot that can share new chapter notifications from your favorite wattpad stories and new announcement notifications from your favorite wattpad authors.

-### Features
+### Features:
-* New chapters links will be shared in the Discord servers within 2 mins of publishing the chapter.
+* New chapter links will be shared in your server as soon as the author publishes a new chapter in a story you're following.
-* Can check multiple stories for new chapters.
+* New Announcement content will be shared in your server as soon as the author you're following makes an announcement on Wattpad.

 ### How it works?
-* There is nothing special about this bot, all of it's features are very simple basic things that a Discord bot is expected to do.
-The only thing that's different and speciality of this bot is it's ability to fetch the new published chapters.
+* All the bot's features are very basic things that all the Discord bots are capable of.
+The only different and unique feature of this bot is to check for new chapters and announcements of wattpad automatically.

-* There is no official Public API available from Wattpad to get these details, so the only other choice we have and I used is to scrape the Wattpad website for getting the required details.
+* As there is no official public API available from Wattpad, this bot makes use of web scraping to get the necessary details of the stories and announcements.

-* The wattapd scraper I used in this application just checks the wattapd stories and gets the lastest chapter's published time.
-* Then I just trigger my wattapd scraper every two minutes using Tasks in Lightbulb library and the rest is just sending this link to the servers.
+### How to use the Bot?
+The steps are more detailed in the [top.gg page](https://top.gg/bot/929384339840585799)
+* The first step is setting up a default channel so that the bot knows in which channel the updates need to be posted.
+This can be done by using **/set-channel < channel >** command.
+* Use **/follow-story < storyurl >** command to follow stories.
+* Use **/follow-author < author-profile-url >** command to follow authors.
+* And you're done, the bot will automatically shares the updates from the story and author you followed in the channel that's been set.
+* You can find the other commands using **/help** command.

-### The Code...
+### About the Code...
-I know that my code is trash and I might have over complicated things.
-But in my defence I was learning python when I'm writing this bot.
-No, actually I'm still learning.
-I started this bot to learn python though after some time I focused more on completing the bot than learning python.
-But please don't hesitate to criticize the code, I want to know what mistakes I've done, so go ahead.
+The code is still a mess, but it's organized mess compared to the previous version.

 ### Built using Hikari and Hikari-Lightbulb libraries